-Amazon Sellers are relieved that several states are collecting and remitting sales tax on behalf of third-party sellers but are still unsure if the states will be auditing Amazon sellers with prior nexus.
+Amazon Sellers are relieved that several states collect and remit sales tax on behalf of third-party sellers but are still unsure if the states will be auditing Amazon sellers with prior nexus.

 In fact, there are 47 marketplace facilitator states where Amazon is either starting or has plans to collect and remit sales tax for Amazon sellers.
 There have been two camps over the last three years when it comes to sales tax compliance.

 One is those who listened to the SALT experts, who have clearly stated what creates sales tax nexus in a state (inventory as an example), and your responsibility to collect and remit.
-Another camp, which was saying it is unfair for small sellers to have this burden of responsibility in the marketplace, and Amazon (in this case), should do more than provide sales tax resources to contact, but do this on behalf of sellers.
+Another camp, which said it is unfair for small sellers to have this burden of responsibility in the marketplace, and Amazon (in this case), should do more than provide sales tax resources to contact, but do this on behalf of sellers.

-The MTC.gov, in a 2018 workgroup with the states, did discuss all the burden placed upon third-party sellers and made recommendations moving forward.
+In a 2018 workgroup with the states, the MTC.gov did discuss all the burden placed upon third-party sellers and made recommendations moving forward.
 It does appear the states have considered many of those recommendations, including having the marketplace (Amazon, eBay, Walmart, etc.) collect and remit sales tax on behalf of sellers.

 This is great news, especially for new sellers coming on board, who may only need to register for sales tax and file returns in many states.
 Some states don’t even require you to register if you are only selling on a marketplace facilitator platform.

-The bad news is for the latter group, who never came forward with compliance when they first had physical nexus or when they passed some of the newer economic nexus thresholds starting in 2018.
-The big question becomes when will marketplace facilitator states, who have seller information, move to audit for past sales tax liabilities due PRIOR to Amazon collecting and remitting sales tax?
+The bad news is for the latter group, who never came forward with compliance when they first had physical nexus or passed some of the newer economic nexus thresholds starting in 2018.
+The big question becomes when will marketplace facilitator states, who have seller information, move to audit past sales tax liabilities due PRIOR to Amazon collecting and remitting sales tax?